rizebi/basicFlaskTemplate/README.md

-This is a small template for an Flask application, which accepts GETs at a specific location, and call behind the hood a function.
+-> This is a small template for an Flask application, which accepts GETs at a specific location, and call behind the hood a function.

-The deploy is on Docker, with Gunicorn as a Web Server This template also have IP limiter set up
+-> The deploy is on Docker, with Gunicorn as a Web Server.

+-> This template also have IP limiter set up

 Build the image: